C191068/Ali_Khatami_MERN2/README.md

 the defailt HTTP route of this server is slash <br>

-In index.js we will use express.js to create our HTTP route <br>
+In index.js we will use express framework to create our HTTP route <br>